textpotential/bibliarchic/outline.md

     i.
 John Miles Foley's Pathways Project
     ii.
 The Academic Book of the Future Project

-**Chapter 2: Affording Proximity – Can interface design afford reading practices not governed by an original?**
+**Chapter 2: Affording Proximity **
+Proximity is a valuable affordance that helps negotiate the familiar anxiety of changing notions of nearness and distance as new technologies emerge.

 a.
 Introducing Affordance
 b.
 Affordance and Interface